 One would think that winning the lottery would help people pay off their debts, when in fact, it does the exact opposite.

 24. Lottery winners’ bankrupt statistics reveal that about one-third of lottery winners end in bankruptcy.

 A common false statistic on lottery winners is that 70% of them go bankrupt within the time frame of 5 years after hitting the jackpot.

 In reality, these “lucky” individuals have a higher chance of declaring bankruptcy within a time frame of 3–5 years than the typical American.

-19. Restaurant bankruptcy statistics reveal that in 2019 and 2018, Subway closed around 8% of its restaurants.
+26. Restaurant bankruptcy statistics reveal that in 2019 and 2018, Subway closed around 8% of its restaurants.

-In fact, at the beginning of February 2020, Subway had to let go of some 300 workers, while in 2018 it closed a whopping 1,100 restaurants.
+In fact, at the beginning of February 2020, Subway had to let go of some 300 workers, while in 2019, it closed a whopping 1,100 restaurants.

-20. Facts about filing bankruptcy reveal that the process costs money — and lots of it.
+27. Facts about filing bankruptcy reveal that the process costs money — between $1,500 and $4,000.